 While many of us are familiar with platforms and software like this for connecting with our work, we may not be as comfortable using this avenue to attend a service.
-Even further, for those who have not used this software for work or school may find it confusing and intimidating.
-If you have been invited to attend a virtual service, here are some things you should know.
+Even further, those who have not used this software for work or school may find it confusing and intimidating.
+If you have been invited to a virtual service, here are some things you should know.

 The first thing to know about attending a virtual service is how you will gain access.
-For example, if the service is going to be held over a Zoom video call, then you will need to access Zoom online and create an account.
+For example, if the service is going to be held over a Zoom video call, you will need to access Zoom online and create an account.
 You will then be given the “meeting room” information and able to access the service.

 While a virtual service may not be the same as an in-person one, it is a great option when families want to provide social distancing.
-It is also a wonderful option for those families who may have an in-person service, but want to offer friends and family members who are unable to travel to funeral homes in Murfreesboro, TN. a way to still be able to attend.
+It is also a wonderful option for those families who may have an in-person service but want to offer friends and family members who are unable to travel to funeral homes in Murfreesboro, TN, a way to be still able to attend.